obi-ontology/obi-ontology.org/index.md

 ## Request a Term

-Please use our GitHub issue tracker to request a term: <https://github.com/obi-ontology/obi/issues>
+Please see our [term guidelines](/page/OBI_term_guidelines) for information on how to request a new term, or request changes to an existing term.

 ## Report a Problem